- Brand name

 - liver disease, previous or existing liver tumours unless they are caused by metastases from prostate cancer (your doctor would have told you if you have this)

-- existing blood clots
+- existing conditions relating to formation of blood clots

 - previous or existing benign brain tumour (meningioma)